funnelback/program-finder-meta/README.md

 The important aspect of this step is to get the documents indexed and mapped to the appropriate metadata classes.

-The metadata classes are the key drives in the result presentation, concierge, cart and faceted navigation.
-Please see `<funnelback_server>` for more information.
+The metadata classes are the key drivers as they are used in result presentation, concierge, cart and faceted navigation.
+Where possible, please default metadata classes names which have been setup in the sample collections.

 ### Programs

 Programs are the qualifications or accreditation earned which is awarded for completing a set number of courses.

-For an example of a program collection please see below:
+For an example of a program collection please see `program-finder-programs-web`.

-* `program-finder-programs-web`

 ### Courses

-Courses are subjects that student undertake as part of a Program.
+Courses are subjects, units or modules that student undertake as part of a Program.
 They usually involve lectures, tutorials, workshops, labs etc.

-For an example of a course please see below:
+For an example of a course please see `program-finder-courses-web`.

-* `program-finder-courses-web`

 ## Setup the meta collection